COALAIP/specs/README.md

 Existing schemata for transferring assets could provide a source for transformations, but because of our unique requirements we do not use those schemata.
 We expect RightsAssignments to be registered on immutable ledgers that can already handle asset transfers.
-COALA IP has chosen to use both IPLD and Interledger protocols in the hopes of establishing a metadata and licensing ontology that can span multiple ledgers and immutable data stores.
+COALA IP has chosen to use both IPLD and the Interledger protocol in the hopes of establishing a metadata and licensing ontology that can span multiple ledgers and immutable data stores.
 We assume the following requirements will be met by every COALA IP-compatible ledger: